Skip to Main Content

 CROWN Act

-On June 21, 2022, Louisiana Governor John Bel Edwards signed legislation prohibiting employment discrimination on the basis of hairstyles or textures historically associated with race.
-The Creating a Respectful and Open World for Natural Hair (CROWN) Act amends the definition of intentional discrimination in employment under Louisiana law (La.
+Effective August 1, 2022, the Creating a Respectful and Open World for Natural Hair (CROWN) Act amends the definition of intentional discrimination in employment under Louisiana law (La.
 Rev. Stat. § 23:332) to include any discriminatory practices with respect to any individual's compensation or terms, conditions, or privileges of employment because of "natural, protective, or cultural hairstyle."
 Natural, protective, or cultural hairstyle is defined to include "afros, dreadlocks, twists, locs, braids, cornrow braids, Bantu knots, curls, and hair styled to protect hair texture or for cultural significance."
-The law took effect on August 1, 2022.

 Email Disclaimer